itpixelz/wp-generator-remover-dawsun/README.txt

 Donate link: http://www.dawsun.com/
 Tags: security, wp generator, generator meta, wp generator meta remove Requires at least: 3.0.1
-Tested up to: 4.8.3
+Tested up to: 4.9
-Stable tag: 4.8.3
+Stable tag: 4.9
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Hide your WordPress version invisible to make more secure by not displaying the version.
+Hide/Remove WordPress Generator Meta, Hide/Remove Stylesheet Version, Hide/Remove Javascript Version

 == Description ==

-Hide your WordPress version invisible to make more secure by not displaying the version.
-This plugin hides this code from head section `<meta name="generator" content="WordPress x.x.x" />` which let public users know about the version of your WordPress on the website.
+Hide and **Remove WordPress Generator Meta**, Hide and Remove Stylesheet Version, Hide and Remove Javascript Version

+No further security threat, as hacker will not know what WordPress version you are using even if your WordPress installation is outdated.

+This plugin is a must have plugin for your website to ensure the security of your website.

+You can enable/disable from Settings, enabled by default
+<ol><li>Remove Meta Generator Tag</li>
+<li>Remove Version from Stylesheet</li>
+<li>Remove Version from Script</li></ol>

 == Installation ==